studenttak/modules/0304/mdModule.md

 # A quick digression to stack

 A "stack" is a data structure that enforces the LIFO (last-in-first-out) order.
+In the abstract sense, a stack starts empty, let's denote that with `[]`.
+If there are items in the stack, the leftmost item is the "top" of the stack.

+A "push" operation adds an item to a stack from the "top" of the stack.
+The following illustrates what happens to a stack after 3 pushes:

+1.  push "24": `[24]`
+2.  push "61": `[61 24]`
+3.  push "11": `[11 61 24]`

+A "pop" operation retrieves an item from the top of the stack.
+The following illustrates what happens to the same stack used in the previous example after 2 pops:

+1.  pop: `[61 24]` retrieves 11
+2.  pop: `[24]` retrieves 61

+Push and pop operations can interleave.
+The following continues with the stack used in previous examples:

+1.  push "5": `[5 24]`
+2.  push "78": `[78 5 24]`
+3.  pop: `[5 24]` retrieves 78
+4.  push "100": `[100 5 24]`
+5.  pop: `[5 24]` retrieves 100

 As a data structure in C++, a stack is often implemented as a linked list of nodes.
 However, this is rather inefficient from the perspective of low-level code that is written in assembly.